 Are You a Designer or an Entrepreneur?

 I’ve found that web designers will fall into one of three categories:

-- The Business Savvy Entrepreneurs – They don’t care about getting in the trenches with design, they just want to make money.
-They’re the ones using professional pre-made WordPress templates, adding text/photos, but not doing any customizing.
+Entrepreneur-types don’t care about getting in the trenches with design.
+They want to make money.
+They’re the ones using professional WordPress templates, adding text/photos, but not doing any customizing.
 Honestly, with some of the pro themes available, you don’t have to because they are beautiful.
-But they just sell these to businesses that need them.
-And for a really nice profit.
+They sell websites to businesses that need them.
+And for a nice profit.

-- The Uber Creatives – On the other end of the spectrum, you have more creative folks that come up with an idea and design it from scratch.
+On the other end of the spectrum, you have more creative folks that come up with an idea and design it from scratch.
 They then create an HTML website or WordPress theme from their design.
-Fully custom = expensive and time intensive.
+Entirely custom = expensive and time intensive.

-- Stuck in the Middle – I believe I’m somewhere in the middle, and I recommend you find your spot there too.
-You want to start with a nice looking WordPress theme for the vast majority of small business web sites.
+I believe I’m somewhere in the middle, and I recommend you find your spot there too.
+You want to start with a clean looking WordPress theme for the vast majority of small business web sites.
 But more than design, I’m looking for layout.
-If I find a nice design with the layout I want, I can then spend a couple hours making relatively easy customizations to make sure the website looks completely unique.
+If I find an OK design with the layout I want, I can then spend a couple of hours making relatively easy customizations to make sure the website looks unique.
 I don’t like a website that mirrors the WordPress theme demo.